EPCCed/eidf-docs/docs/services/s3/getting-started.md

     In the following, there are references to a region, `us-east-1`.
 This is a default, it does **not** mean that the EIDF S3 Service is hosted in the US, it is not!

+    There is no need to specify an S3 service region when listing buckets, files or downloading files.
+An S3 service region only needs to be specified when creating buckets or uploading files.

 ---

 ## Use EIDF S3 via the command-line